Let's be honest – torrents are great for downloading movies, tv shows, books, games, software for free.

 YTS.io keeps this alive with a beautifully presented site full of movies that you can download.

-The beautiful thing about it is you can browse by movie covers and read synopsis of the movies before downloading.
+The beautiful thing about it is you can browse by movie covers and read a synopsis of the movies before downloading.
 It's just generally well presented, especially compared to most other movie torrenting sites out there.

 If you want the best torrenting experience you will want to look into gaining access to private trackers.